SeisComP/seiscomp/doc/base/getting-started.rst

 - operation times
 - location
 - sensor and data logger specifications
-- data stream specificiations
+- data stream specifications

-SeisComP3 comes with various importers to add metadata for networks and stations including full response information.
+SeisComP comes with various importers to add metadata for networks and stations including full response information.

-:ref:`import_inv` is the tool to import inventory data into SeisComP3.
+:ref:`import_inv` is the tool to import inventory data into SeisComP.
 Alternatively can be used.

 .. code-block:: sh

-   user@host:~$ seiscomp3/bin/seiscomp exec import_inv dlsv inventory.dataless
+   user@host:~$ seiscomp/bin/seiscomp exec import_inv dlsv inventory.dataless

 This will import a dataless SEED volume into `etc/inventory/inventory.dataless.xml`.